Johnny Manahan: Career

 He is the man behind the television coverage of the Miss Earth pageants, the Christmas and anniversary specials of ABS-CBN, celebrity weddings and debut specials, election specials, and many more.
 In addition, he also managed the grand world tours and concerts outside the country which includes ASAP '05 in the U.S. and Japan, Wowowee in Las Vegas, Chicago and Hawaii, and the Star Magic World Tour in Canada and the U.S., among others.

 Manahan held various positions in ABS-CBN management.
 He was the director in the Talent Center (1992-1994); program director in the Production Department (1994-1996); and vice president in the Talent Development & Management Center (1996-2003); senior vice president of ABS-CBN's Star Magic (2003-2007).
 He retired in 2007 but remained as head and consultant of Star Magic until 2020.

 In 2020, following the closure of ABS-CBN for not having its franchise renewed by the congress and National Telecommunications Commission, Manahan signed up as Production Consultant with Brightlight Productions, an independent company owned by former Negros Occidental 3rd District Rep. Albee Benitez.
 Brightlight Productions secured a blocktime agreement with TV5, allowing Manahan to handle two variety shows: the daily noontime show Lunch Out Loud and the now-defunct Sunday noontime musical variety show Sunday Noontime Live!.
 Following his departure, Joane Laygo, who was an assistant director in ASAP, replaced Manahan as the director of ASAP.

 In July 2021, Manahan returned to GMA Network by joining its talent management arm, GMA Artist Center as a consultant.
 The said agency is later rebranded as Sparkle in January 2022.

-In November 2025, Manahan was found New Home With TV5 Network's Home Artist Agency under "Mquest Artist Agency" Via "MQuest Ventures" for It's New Became a Starmaker on Growing Home Artists as Known as Kapatid Network.
+In November 2025, Manahan signed with TV5 Network's MQuest Ventures and Star Worx (formerly MQuest Artists Agency).

 Legacy

-Manahan was a mentor to a number of people who went on to become well-known in show business in the Philippines; among these are Star Magic talents Piolo Pascual, Claudine Barretto, Jolina Magdangal, Camille Prats, Patrick Garcia, Paolo Contis, Angelica Panganiban, Sarah Geronimo, Melai Cantiveros, Dimples Romana, Denise Laurel, Diether Ocampo, Rica Peralejo, Heaven Peralejo, Jerome Ponce, Baron Geisler, Jodi Sta.
-Maria, Bea Alonzo, Winnie Cordero, Andrei Felix, Geoff Eigenmann, Heart Evangelista, Kim Chiu, Gerald Anderson and John Lloyd Cruz.
+Manahan was a mentor to a number of people who went on to become well-known in show business in the Philippines; among these are current and former ABS-CBN/Star Magic talents Piolo Pascual, Claudine Barretto, Jolina Magdangal, Marvin Agustin, Carlo Aquino, Camille Prats, Patrick Garcia, Darren Espanto, Paolo Contis, Angelica Panganiban, Sarah Geronimo, Sam Milby, Melai Cantiveros, Dimples Romana, Denise Laurel, Diether Ocampo, Rica Peralejo, Heaven Peralejo, Jerome Ponce, Baron Geisler, Jodi Sta.
+Maria, Bea Alonzo, Winnie Cordero, Andrea Brillantes, Enrique Gil, Kyle Echarri, Francine Diaz, Seth Fedelin, Andrei Felix, Geoff Eigenmann, Heart Evangelista, Kim Chiu, Gerald Anderson, John Lloyd Cruz, Nash Aguas, Sharlene San Pedro, Zaijian Jaranilla, Xyriel Manabat, Mutya Orquia, Raikko Mateo, Marco Masa, Heart Ramos, Jana Agoncillo, and Enzo Pelojero.

 On March 16, 2024, a surprise 5 star-studded tribute party 'Night of 100 Stars' to ‘Mr. M’s 77th birthday on February 11, 2024, held at Newport World Resorts, became a multiple reunion of the nation’s top stars.